MikeReal116/Custom-Sales-Territory-Management/README.md

 # Requirements

-Requirement #1: Recreate the Zip Code spreadsheet as a custom Territory object.The custom object should have the following custom fields Zip Code(Text ) and Owner(Lookup(User))
+Requirement #1:Create  a custom Territory object.The custom object should have the following custom fields Zip Code(Text ) and Owner(Lookup(User))

 Requirement #2: When an Account’s BillingPostalCode (aka Zip Code), is changed,
 1. Change the Account Owner to the sales representative assigned to the new zip code